secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 - The account must have its address in the account owners territory.
 If the account has a parent account or the parent account also has a parent account the address that determines the final owner of the account is the address of the ultimate parent.
-This address follows our data hierarchy - with Datafox being our primary source of data (Link to come).
+This address follows our data hierarchy - with Datafox being our primary source of data.
 - The account must also have a matching sales segmentation that the owner should be working.
 Any Account adopts the highest sales segment that exists within an account hierarchy.
 Segment is determined by our data hierarchy - with Datafox being our primary source of data.